andreobi/JETILogfilePlayer/README.md

 The application is a development tool to test lua applications with previous recorded log file data.
 The logfile plyer is the missing tool to bring previous recorded sensor data into the jeti emulator. i.e. if you have a logfile with a recorded GPS track and a lua GPS app, simply install the both app on the emulator.
-After configuring te logfile player and selecting the logfile you can start with a switch (defalut A) the log.
-As long as the logfile has data your app will retrieve the sensor and some switchItem data from the log.
+After configuring te logfile player and selecting the logfile, with Switch A (default) you start the log playback.
+As long as the logfile has data, your app will retrieve the sensor and some switchItem data from the log.
 Afterwards the data will become invalid.
 If you want to test again then you have to restart the player with the switch.